Controlling the Superconducting Transition by Rotation of an Inversion Symmetry-Breaking Axis: Abstract

 \section{Abstract}

-Using the ballistic-limit Bogoliubov--de Gennes framework on a cubic lattice, we consider the superconducting phase transition of a hybrid structure in which a layer with Rashba-like spin-orbit coupling is proximity-coupled to a conventional superconductor.
-We predict that the superconducting critical temperature $T_c$ can be tuned by rotating the vector $\vecn$ characterizing the axis of broken inversion symmetry.
-Specifically, we find that $T_c$ is suppressed when $\vecn$ is rotated from out-of-plane to in-plane relative the spin-orbit layer.
-This is explained by the conversion of $s$-wave singlet Cooper pairs into other types of correlations, among these $s$-wave odd-frequency pairs which are robust to impurity scattering.
-Moreover, we find that $T_c$ varies even for purely in-plane rotations of $\vecn$.
-These results demonstrate a conceptually different way in which $T_c$ can be tuned compared to the previously studied variation of $T_c$ in magnetic hybrid structures via rotation of the magnetization $\vecm$.
+We consider a hybrid structure where a material with Rashba-like spin-orbit coupling is proximity coupled to a conventional superconductor.
+We find that the superconducting critical temperature $T_c$ can be tuned by rotating the vector $\vecn$ characterizing the axis of broken inversion symmetry.
+This is explained by a leakage of $s$-wave singlet Cooper pairs out of the superconducting region, and by conversion of $s$-wave singlets into other types of correlations, among these $s$-wave odd-frequency pairs robust to impurity scattering.
+These results demonstrate a conceptually different way of tuning $T_c$ compared to the previously studied variation of $T_c$ in magnetic hybrids.

 \textit{Introduction}.--- Over the last years, research on combining superconducting and magnetic materials has shown that the physical properties of the resulting hybrid structure may be drastically altered compared to those of the individual materials \cite{linder_np_15,eschrig_pt_11,eschrig_rpp_15}.
 In a conventional superconductor (S), electrons combine into $s$-wave singlet Cooper pairs \cite{bardeen_pr_57}.
-A decrease in the $s$-wave singlet amplitude of the superconducting material leads to a loss of superconducting condensation energy, and thus also a suppression of the superconducting critical temperature, $T_c$.
-Such a decrease can be obtained by leakage of Cooper pairs into a non-superconducting material in proximity to the superconductor, and by conversion of $s$-wave singlets into different singlet and triplet Cooper pairs \cite{eschrig_pt_11,eschrig_rpp_15}.
-For the latter to happen, the non-superconducting material must introduce some symmetry breaking additional to the translational invariance perpendicular to the interface \cite{linder_arxiv_17}.
-This is the case in superconductor/ferromagnet hybrids where the spin-splitting of the energy bands of the homogeneous ferromagnetic material (F) leads to the creation of opposite-spin triplets \cite{eschrig_pt_11}.
+A decrease in the $s$-wave singlet amplitude leads to a loss of superconducting condensation energy, and thus also a suppression of the superconducting critical temperature, $T_c$.
+Such a decrease can be obtained by leakage of Cooper pairs into a nonsuperconducting material in proximity to the superconductor, and by conversion of $s$-wave singlets into different singlet and triplet Cooper pairs.
+For the latter to happen, the nonsuperconducting material must introduce additional symmetry-breaking.
+This is the case in superconductor-ferromagnet hybrids where the spin splitting of the energy bands of the homogeneous ferromagnetic material (F) leads to creation of opposite-spin triplets \cite{eschrig_pt_11,eschrig_rpp_15,linder_rmp_19}.